-The amount of primary digital (machine-readable) electronic health records grows annually and includes both clinical data (results of the examination) and laboratory and instrumental findings, including diagnostic imaging tests (magnetic resonance imaging, computed tomography, radiography, mammography, fluorography, etc.) and bio-signal methods (electrocardiography, electroneuromyography, etc.).
+The amount of primary digital (machine-readable) electronic health records grows annually and includes both clinical data (medical and physical examination findings) and laboratory and instrumental findings, including diagnostic imaging tests (magnetic resonance imaging, computed tomography, radiography, mammography, fluorography, etc.) and bio-signal analysis (electrocardiography, electroneuromyography, etc.).

-A key limitation for straightforward use of collected data for a successful development of artificial intelligence (hereinafter, AI) is the fact that electronic health records are compiled during routine medical practice and are not originally indented for data harvesting and machine processing, which leads to unstructured data and different data presentation formats.
+A keylimitation for straightforward use of collected data by artificial intelligence (hereinafter, AI) is the fact that electronic health records are compiled during routine medical practice and are not originally indented for data harvesting and machine processing, which leads to unstructured data and different data presentation formats.
 Although artificial intelligence in healthcare is rapidly developing, the process of health data collection and combining it into a single structure with a set of predefined parameters enabling further manipulations and calculations has not yet been regulated.

-Some challenges inherent to artificial intelligence in healthcare are listed below.
+Below are some challenges inherent to artificial intelligence in healthcare:

-1. Abundance of patient data, in particular diagnostic imaging data, resulting in the need to regulate the process of data collection to create datasets for machine learning.
+1. Abundance of patient data, including medical images, resulting in the need to regulate the process of data collection to create datasets for machine learning;

-2. Emergence of unregistered medical cases that require a prompt response and creation of new datasets to be investigated by doctors and researchers (the recent example is a detection of the novel coronavirus disease 2019 (COVID-19)).
+2. Emergence of unregistered medical cases that require a prompt response and creation of new datasets to be investigated by clinicians and researchers (the recent example is the detection of the novel coronavirus disease 2019 (COVID-19));

-3. Rapid creation and advancement of machine-learning algorithms that require reference datasets for their validation.
+3. Rapid creation and advancement of machine-learning algorithms that require reference datasets for their validation;

-4. Reference datasets should have the structure and parameters that enable machine learning applications.
-Moreover, they should be fit-for-purpose of both computer science and medical perspectives.
+4. Reference datasets must have the structure and parameters that enable machine learning applications; moreover, they must be fit-for-purpose both from the computational and medical perspectives.
 This requires interdisciplinary professionals qualified to collect and prepare requested data.

-The purpose of these guidelines is a systematic review of the global practical experience and expertise acquired by the Center for Diagnostics and Telemedicine in the preparation of medical datasets for the development and validation of Al in healthcare.
-The guidelines will be structured in two parts: Part 1 (this document)

-comprises methodological issues of medical dataset preparation; Part 2 describes technical details of dataset creation.
+The purpose of these guidelines is a systematic review of the global practical experience and expertise acquired by the Research and Practical Clinical Center for Diagnostics and Telemedicine Technologies of the Moscow Health Care Department in the preparation of medical datasets for the development and validation of AI healthcare services.
+The guidelines will be structured in two parts: Part 1 (this document) comprises methodological issues of medical dataset preparation; Part 2 describes technical details of dataset creation.

-Concept of datasets and labeling
+Understanding the concepts of datasets and labeling

-A dataset is a logically structured set of information suitable for machine processing by computer methods of data analysis, which is characterized by four main stages:
+A dataset refers to a structured set of logically organized and machineprocessable data, which has four main features:

-1) content (observations, parameter values, records, files, etc.);
+1) Content (observations, values, records, files, etc.);

-2) purpose (e.g., knowledge base, particular application);
+2) Purpose (e.g., knowledge base, particular application);

-3) grouping (aggregation and organization of contents into sets, collections, etc.);
+3) Grouping (aggregation and organization of contents into sets, collections, etc.); and

-4) cohesion (relation to the subject, integration, logical collection of the content, etc.).
+4) Cohesion (relation to the subject, integration, logical collection of content, etc.).

-Data labeling (annotation) refers to the process of adding data type identifiers to structured and unstructured data (such as text, images, and videos), i.e., data classification and/or data interpretation in order to solve a specific task, including by using artificial intelligence systems.
+Data labeling (annotation) refers to the process of adding data type identifiers to structured and unstructured data (such as text, images, and videos), i.e., data classification and/or data interpretation, in order to solve a specific problem, including by using artificial intelligence systems.